 Much the same as today, Omaha was culturally segregated in the early 20th century.
 Jim Crow was a specter in the city in many ways, including its hospitals, schools, eating establishments and hotels.
 This article is a history of Black hotels in Omaha.

 The grandiose histories written about Omaha highlight early hotels, but don’t often mention that they discriminated against African Americans.
-Places like the Grand Central Hotel, the Cozzens Hotel, the Herndon House are all touted as great places.
-However, they were segregated.
+However, places like the Grand Central Hotel, the Cozzens Hotel, the Herndon House were all segregated.
+Black people were simply not allowed to stay at them.

-Later hotels in Omaha like the Fontenelle, the Blackstone, and the Flatiron Hotel were all segregated, prohibiting Black people from staying in their storied hallways.
-African American travelers to Omaha had to have their own places to stay.
+Later hotels in Omaha like the Fontenelle, the Blackstone, and the Flatiron Hotel were all segregated, too.
+Only very famous Black people were allowed to stay at them.
+Other Black travelers couldn’t stay in downtown Omaha, including sports stars and entertainers, as well as the average African American traveler for business or personal reasons.
+They had to have their own places to stay.

 Black-Owned or Operated Hotels in Omaha